AnelMusic/anelmusic.github.io/posts/prompt-caching.md

         return scores
 ```

-This is conceptual (real tool names tokenize across multiple tokens), but it captures the principle: you enforce the action space at the decoder, rather than asking the model politely.
+This is conceptual (real tool names tokenize across multiple tokens), but it captures the principle: the action space is enforced at the decoder rather than relying on instruction following.

-## 9) Debugging: why your cache hit rate is secretly zero
+## 9. Diagnosing Cache Failures

-If `cached_tokens` is 0 when you expected hits, the usual causes are:
+If `cached_tokens` is 0 when hits are expected, the usual causes are:

-1. The prompt is under 1,024 tokens (ineligible).
+1. The prompt is under 1,024 tokens (ineligible for caching).
-2. Prefix drift: timestamps, IDs, flags, ordering changes, serialization changes.
+2. Prefix drift: timestamps, IDs, flags, ordering changes, or serialization changes.
 3. Tools differ between requests (order, fields, or formatting).
-4. Cache eviction due to inactivity (in-memory retention).
+4. Cache eviction due to inactivity (in memory retention).
-5. Hotspot behavior: a single prefix+key combination receiving very high QPS can reduce effectiveness.
+5. Hotspot behavior: a single prefix and key combination receiving very high query volume can reduce effectiveness.

-The practical debugging method is to treat the prompt like a binary: store the exact strings for step 1 and step 2 and diff them.
-If the diff shows edits near the top, the cache metrics will reflect that reality.
+The practical debugging method is to treat the prompt as a binary artifact: store the exact strings for step 1 and step 2 and diff them.
+If the diff shows edits near the top, the cache metrics will reflect that.

-## 10) Production checklist
+## 10. Production Considerations

-A minimal production checklist:
+### Required Practices

-1. Freeze the prefix.
-Do not put volatile fields near the top.
+1. **Freeze the prefix.** Do not place volatile fields near the beginning of the prompt.
-2. Make tool schemas deterministic: stable order, stable serialization, versioned changes.
+2. **Make tool schemas deterministic.** Ensure stable ordering, stable serialization, and versioned changes.
-3. Instrument `cached_tokens`, `prompt_tokens`, and TTFT; alert on drops.
+3. **Instrument cache metrics.** Log `cached_tokens`, `prompt_tokens`, and time to first token; alert on unexpected drops.
-4. Mask without mutating: keep tools stable, restrict with `allowed_tools`.
+4. **Mask without mutation.** Keep the tools list stable and restrict tool calls via `allowed_tools`.

+### Optional Optimizations

+* Use `prompt_cache_key` for routing affinity when multiple tenants or workflows share infrastructure.
-Then consider `prompt_cache_key` (routing affinity) and extended retention (`24h`) when supported and warranted by your workload.
+* Enable extended retention (`24h`) when supported and warranted by workload characteristics (e.g., bursty or paused workflows).

-## 11) Quick reference
+### Summary of Key Thresholds

-* Caching starts at 1,024 tokens and grows in 128-token increments.
+* Caching activates at 1,024 tokens and grows in 128 token increments.
 * Cache hits require exact prefix matches.
-* In-memory retention is time-limited; extended retention can stabilize bursty or paused workflows.
+* In memory retention is time limited; extended retention stabilizes workflows with variable request timing.
-* Avoid dynamic tool removal; keep tools stable and use `allowed_tools` gating.

-# Appendix ,  AcmeSupport walkthrough: 3 steps, what the prompt looks like, and what `cached_tokens` should do
+## Appendix A: Worked Example (AcmeSupport)

-This appendix shows the same agent resolving a single ticket in three steps.
-The precise token counts are not the point; the qualitative pattern is.
+This appendix demonstrates a single agent resolving one ticket in three steps.
+The precise token counts are illustrative; the qualitative pattern is the focus.

-Assume:
+Assumptions:

-* Stable prefix (system + policies + tools): ~2,200 tokens
+* Stable prefix (system instructions, policies, tools): approximately 2,200 tokens
-* Each step appends ~200–600 tokens
+* Each step appends approximately 200 to 600 tokens

-### Step 1 ,  Cold start: read ticket, decide next action
+### Step 1: Initial Request (Cold Cache)

-Stable prefix (unchanged across steps):
+**Stable prefix** (unchanged across steps):

 ```
 [SYSTEM] You are AcmeSupport, a customer support agent...